katslump/backend-coding-challenge/README.md

 - **BONUS** the caller's location can optionally be supplied via querystring parameters `latitude` and `longitude` to help improve relative scores
 - all functional tests should pass
     - provided tests only verify the most basic functionality, you may want to add your own!
-- the final application should be [deployed to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
+- the final application should be [deployed to Heroku](https://www.heroku.com/).
-- feel free to add more features if you like!
+- feel free to add more features!

 #### Sample responses